pyeventsourcing/eventsourcing/docs/topics/application.rst

 A notification log can be used to propagate the state of an application as a sequence of domain event notifications.
-The library's :class:`~eventsourcing.application.LocalNotificationLog` class presents the event notification for an application.
+The library's :class:`~eventsourcing.application.LocalNotificationLog` class presents the event notifications of an application.

-This class implements an abstract base class :class:`~eventsourcing.application.NotificationLog` which defines method signatures needed by the :class:`~eventsourcing.system.NotificationLogReader` class, so that a reader can work with both "local" and "remote" notification logs.

-The application object's ``log`` attribute has an instance of :class:`~eventsourcing.application.LocalNotificationLog`.
+The application object attribute ``log`` is an instance of :class:`~eventsourcing.application.LocalNotificationLog`.

 .. code:: python